 Magical Combat & Defense: this course focuses on physical training and offensive and defensive spellcasting to help wizards prevail against a variety of villains, monsters and cursed objects.

-Cryptozoology: a study into the unique magical creatures and their preferred habitats as well as the unique properties of magical creatures and their unusual adaptations.
+Cryptozoology: a study of the unique magical creatures and their preferred habitats as well as the unique properties of magical creatures and their unusual adaptations.

 Herbology: A study into both the ecology and properties of magical plants.
 Includes hands-on work with parabotanical specimens as well as plant identification, harvesting, care, distillation and theoretical work about the magical and medicinal properties.